 Tips for writing a nomination

 Keep your wording clear and simple.

 It's okay to use dot points.

-Use spell check, correct grammar and stick to the work counts.
+Use spell check, correct grammar and stick to the word counts.

 Make sure you list the names of your qualification, training provider, employer etc correctly.